Estimated Reading Time: 15 mins

 (For those who may not know, building a life in entrepreneurship is no easy feat hence the job hunt – at some point, you can rest assured I’ll add a new category to share blogs on my full entrepreneurial journey).

-In addition to the pending job interview, I needed to prepare music for our monthly church service (as mentioned on my faith page).
+In addition to the pending job interview, I needed to prepare music for our monthly church service.

-Readying my social media content ahead of my usual Sunday publishing across my TikTok, Instagram and YouTube channels, was also added to the pile of things to do.
+Readying my social media content ahead of my usual Sunday publishing across my TikTok, Instagram and YouTube channels, was also added to my pile of things to do.

 Image by rawpixel.com on freepik

-Behind the scenes, I still had the commitment of my gym routine (four to five days per week) so as you may imagine, life was firing from all cylinders.
+In addition and behind the scenes, I still had the commitment of my gym routine (four sessions per week), so as you may imagine life was firing from all cylinders.

 Sunday arrived and I woke up feeling indifferent.
 Not excited but also not down – just indifferent.